wormhole-foundation/wormhole/whitepapers/0001_generic_message_passing.md

 	//
 	// These fields are part of the signed digest.

-	// Timestamp, in seconds, of the observed message (for most chains,
+	// Timestamp, in seconds, of the observed message.
+	// This timestamp is derived from the block, rather than the
-	// this identifies the block that contains the message transaction).
+	// time the block was seen by the guardians.
 	Timestamp time.Time // uint32

 	// Nonce (provided by the on-chain integrator).